There are thousands of needle felting needles, & just as many (or more) techniques for just as many creative ideas to pursue.

 A safety sponge, important for 2D & 3D needle felting.
 Needles specifically for needle felting & fleece, roving, sliver, batting, enough wool for a project to be completed.

-About the Needle: This needle is not for a sewing machine, though attachments are available.
+Facts About the Needle: This needle is not for a sewing machine, though attachments are available.
 Theses distinctly different needles have purpose, each little notch at the tip of the needle is designed to create specific results when felting wool fibre.
 The “notch” is important, careful when buying needle felting supplies from online distributors that do not show a close up of the needles, or can offer testimony from clients or some proof that the needles supplied are actually what you are looking for.

-Best needles to use have more than two sides down the shaft.
 Most commonly used is the standard “Triangle” needle, with good sharp notches on the edges of all three sides of the shaft.
 This triples the felting action, allows for great variety of technique to be used all the way through a project.
 Other needles that are popular, (my all time favorite) “Star Needle” has 5 sides notched and is amazing for building the core of any sculpture item, however it is aggressive.
 When used, I switch it up after the initial building has begun, and return to using a “triangle needle” (the star when over-used can cause a hollow 3D item if not super careful), the star over used can also cause “pitting” and unwanted “dimpling” adjust the strength behind your stabbing, and how much of the needle goes into the wool, for if this is your only needle, it is all you have to work.
 “The addictive quality to felting may not let you stop just because the needle is a star.”
 The very point of each needle can offer great finishing effects, bringing the surface tension into a tighter weave, even though at first it looks like nothing is happening, keep stabbing and you will see results.

 Needle Felting is not a race – you can only felt as fast as you can felt, or rather – as fast as you are willing to felt.
 Handmade felting is not fast, more like a very slow & at times physical process.
 Its something we can not avoid.
 Needle Felting by hand just takes a very long time to do.
 Teaching patience at the same time as offering time to relax & enjoy.